 - Strategy #1: Calibration curve.
-Plot $(g(\alpha), f(\alpha))$ as α ranges from 0 to ∞ , where $f(\alpha)$ is a measure of fit to the data and $g(\alpha)$ is a measure of effective complexity; then choose α at a point where the curve achieves good fit at low complexity; see Section 4 for details.
-This strategy is illustrated in Sections 3, 5.1, 6, 7.1, and 7.3. - Strategy #2: A priori knowledge.
-Set the mean neighborhood size ER = 1/α according to the expected size of the perturbation.
+Plot $(g(\alpha), f(\alpha))$ as α ranges from 0 to ∞ , where $f(\alpha)$ is a measure of fit to the data and $g(\alpha)$ is a measure of effective complexity; then choose α at a point where the curve achieves good fit at low complexity.
+See Section 4 for details.
+This strategy is illustrated in Sections 3, 5.1, and 6. - Strategy #2: A priori knowledge.
+Set the mean neighborhood size $\mathbb{E}R = 1/\alpha$ according to the expected size of the perturbation.
 To help quantify a priori knowledge in terms of neighborhood size R, it is possible in some cases to roughly translate intuitive notions like Euclidean distance into relative entropy.
-This strategy is illustrated in Sections 3 and 7.1. - Strategy #3: Inference.
+This strategy is illustrated in Section 3. - Strategy #3: Inference.
 If the chosen discrepancy $d_n(X{1:n}, x{1:n})$ can be easily computed, then one can attempt to infer α by comparing the observed data $x{1:n}$ to idealized data $X{1:n}$ generated by an inferred model.
-This strategy is illustrated in Section 8.
 This strategy is best suited to situations in which the model cannot approximate the perturbation.
-The reason we do not apply this strategy in the other examples is that the relative entropy is difficult to estimate for continuous distributions due to the $\int p_o \log p_o$ term, which requires a density estimate; this is computationally and statistically inefficient except in very low dimensional cases.

-Strategy #4: Sensitivity analysis.
+The reason we do not apply this strategy to the examples in this paper is that the relative entropy is difficult to estimate for continuous distributions due to the $\int p_o \log p_o$ term, which requires a density estimate; this is computationally and statistically inefficient except in very low dimensional cases. - Strategy #4: Sensitivity analysis.
 Consider a range of α values, for sensitivity analysis or exploratory analysis.